-To simplify the technical details, I will restrict the proof to the case when , for the general case, a more sophisticated choice of is required.
+To simplify the technical details, I will restrict the proof to the case when , for the general case, a similar but more sophisticated choice of is required.
 Let

 Now each arbitrary vector decomposes uniquely as the sum of its projection onto plus the orthogonal .
 Thus it suffices to prove that for each and that for each .
-We start by the second claim, and we will use the lemma 3 with :
+We start by the second claim, and we will use Lemma 3 with :

 so taking – and using the hypothesis on we conclude that

-so by the lemma 3 we conclude that indeed when .
+so by Lemma 3 we conclude that indeed when .